What's next for Australia after World Cup exit? - NewsBreak

 WHAT’S NEXT?

-Australia has a quick chance to build on the success of the World Cup when it returns to Qatar for the 2023 Asian Cup.
+Australia has a quick chance to build on the success of the World Cup when it returns to Qatar next year for the Asian Cup.

 It won the tournament in 2015, but will face tough competition, with Japan, South Korea and Saudi Arabia also qualifying.